Why You Need a House Style Guide

 Think of writing style as the floor on which you build your company’s communications.
 If the floor has a loose flap of carpet, staffers and visitors will trip on it or divide their attention to step around it.

-The same is true of sudden shifts in style.
-If your readers—be they co-workers or customers—have become accustomed to serial commas, book titles in quotation marks, and “website” as one word with no capital letters, changes from the usual way of presenting this information are distracting.
+The same is true of sudden shifts in editorial style.
+If your customers have become accustomed to serial commas, article titles in quotation marks, and conversational language vs. formal, academic writing, changes from the usual way of presenting information can distract and confuse.

-Even the readers who don’t consciously notice the inconsistencies will feel less surefooted as they waste brainpower on making sense of words and phrases all over again.
+Some users may not consciously notice the inconsistencies.
+But they will likely feel less surefooted as they waste brainpower on making sense of words and phrases all over again.

-The readers who do notice the haphazardness may judge your company more harshly.
-Noticing the distraction, they may become irritated.
-They might even question your professionalism and attention to detail.
+Meanwhile, customers who do notice the haphazardness of your content may be put off by it.
+They may judge your company more harshly and even question your professionalism and attention to detail.

-If you can’t get the little things right, readers won’t trust you on the big things.
+If you can’t get the little things right, users will have a harder time trusting you on the big things.

 Learn and Customize Your Style

-A house style guide presents a polished image to the rest of the world.
-If your company already has a style guide, find out what it is and take some time to get familiar with it.
-And if your company doesn’t have a style guide, it needs one.
+A house style guide helps content teams present a polished brand image to the world.
+If your company already has house style guidelines, find out what they are, and take some time to get familiar with them.
+If your company doesn’t have an editorial style guide, it needs one—for all the above reasons.

 Most businesses don’t build a style guide from the ground up.
 Several already exist, each with its own advantages.
-The two most commonly chosen by businesses are the Associated Press Stylebook and the Chicago Manual of Style.
-Most U.S. newspapers, websites, and public relations firms use the AP Stylebook, which is relatively uncomplicated and succinct.
-Chicago is more complex and addresses more situations.
+The two that businesses most commonly choose are the Associated Press (AP) Stylebook and The Chicago Manual of Style.
+Most U.S. newspapers, digital companies, and public relations firms use the AP Stylebook, which is relatively uncomplicated and succinct.
+Periodicals, journals, and book publishers tend to favor Chicago, which is more comprehensive in its coverage of writing style use cases.

-Many companies specify a preferred dictionary as well, something that reflects geographic location.
+Many companies also specify a preferred dictionary, something that reflects geographic location.

-Even companies that use a style manual often add their own points of house style.
-For instance, although Tendo Communications uses AP style as its main guide, the company diverges from AP by using the serial comma because that humble punctuation mark can prevent double-takes and misunderstandings.
+Companies that use a style manual often add their own points of house style.
+For instance, although Tendo Communications has adopted AP style as its main writing guide, we diverge from AP by, for example, using the serial comma to avoid misunderstandings and improve clarity.

-If your company doesn’t already have a style guide, start small.
+If your company doesn’t already have a house style guide, start small.
 Pick a basic style guide and dictionary.
-As you use them, you’ll start to notice where your company’s needs and image diverge from what’s set down in black and white.
-Make your word list and your list of exceptions, and you’ll be customizing the beige carpet of a standard style guide.
+As you use them, you’ll start to notice where your company’s unique needs require additional or more specific guidelines.
+Make your word list and your list of exceptions customizing your style guide to support and enhance all your brand communications.
+You can use Tendo’s handy editorial style guide checklist to make sure your document includes all the essential elements.

-Go ahead: Replace the carpet.
-Consistent adherence to a house style guide makes your business look more polished, more organized, and more up-to-date.
-And most importantly, it makes it easier for your audience to pay attention to what matters—your business.
+Consistent adherence to a house style guide makes your business look more polished, organized, and up to date.
+And most importantly, it makes it easier for your audience to focus on what matters—your business and brand.

 SHARE